 Let’s be honest, Malaysian public transportation sucks.
-Most couples need a car to get to work, visit the in-laws, do weekend outings, and running errands.
+Most couples need a car to get to work, visit their in-laws, do weekend outings, and run errands.

 Let’s take a look at the monthly cost breakdown if I were to own this car:

 |Honda Civic Turbo Ownership Expenses||Monthly RM||USD Equivalent|

 |Hire Purchase to the bank (7-year loan)||RM 1,800||$ 426|

 |Petrol||RM 300||$ 71|

 |Insurance2||RM 292||$ 292|

 |Road Tax3||RM 7.50||$ 1.8|